Hawaii 529 Plan And College Savings Options

 When saving for college in Hawaii, it's important to take into consideration the cost of attendance in the state.
 If you choose to go to an out-of-state school, you need to look at the average cost of attendance in that state.

-For just tuition alone, the average undergraduate tuition for in-state residents is $5,016 for 2020.
-The cost of tuition in Hawaii has been rising at about 1% per year.
+For just tuition alone, the average undergraduate tuition for in-state residents is $5,021 for 2023.
+The cost of tuition in Hawaii has been relatively flat over the last several years.

 See how this compares to the average cost of college here.
 Keep in mind the average student loan debt by graduating class here.